airbytehq/airbyte/docs/integrations/sources/metabase.md

 ### Requirements

+* Credentials:
+  * `username` and `password` - Credential pairs to authenticate with Metabase instance.
+This may be used to generate a new `session_token` if necessary.
   * `session_token` - Credential token to authenticate requests sent to Metabase API
 * `instance_api_url` - URL to interact with metabase instance API

 ### Setup guide